AisuruSenka/FE8_Sacred_Heroes/README.md

 Simple setting of Sacred Weapons 2 by 7743

-I feel like I owe 7743 and circleseverywhere my life for all of this to their names being longer than 8 characters.
-I blame IntSys for this one.
-I could shorten their names to fix this, I guess.
+I feel like I owe 7743 and circleseverywhere my life for all of this